JAORMX/selinux-policy-helper-operator/README.md

 tool which uses udica to generate the policy.
 It will spit out a configmap with the appropriate policy.

+Note that the configmaps genereated are created in the "selinux-policy-helper-operator" namespace.

 Instructions
 ------------
 Build: